 Compare to the other two, OneDrive does offer secured file-sharing tools that Google Drive does not have, and unlike Dropbox, it doesn’t require extra cost to access them.

-You can authorize access by generating a shared link or use an email address.
+You can authorize access by generating a shared link or using an email address.
 Either way, you can add passwords and expiry dates if you want to create shared links to limit access.

 There’s also a permission option to allow edits and the access links can be automatically posted on social media such as LinkedIn, Facebook, Twitter, and others if you want to share with a wider audience.